-- To be treated with courtesy and respect, including appreciation of your individual dignity, and protection of your need for privacy - To quality treatment - To prompt and reasonable responses to questions and requests - To know who is responsible for your care and his or her qualifications - To know what client support services are available, including whether an interpreter is available if you do not speak English, or are Deaf or Hard of Hearing - To know what rules and regulations apply to your conduct - To be given information concerning diagnosis, recommended course of treatment, alternatives, risks, and prognosis, to guide in treatment decisions.
-In the case of prevention services, you have the right to be given information regarding the service being provided, expected outcome of that service and any risks related to participation in that service. - To refuse any treatment, except as otherwise provided by law - To be given full information regarding fees for services, available financial resources for your care, and an itemized bill upon request - To impartial access to services or accommodations, regardless of sex, race, age, national origin, religion, sexual orientation, physical handicap, or resource of payment.
-If you believe you have been discriminated against in any way, please assist us in our commitment to providing impartial services by contacting the Director of Quality Improvement at (727) 524-4464 extension 1704. - To give consent or refusal to participate in experimental research - To express grievances regarding any violation of your rights, including abuse or neglect, as stated in Florida law, through the grievance procedure of Directions for Living.
+- To be treated with courtesy and respect, including appreciation of your individual dignity, and protection of your need for privacy - To quality treatment - To prompt and reasonable responses to questions and requests - To know who is responsible for your care and his or her qualifications - To know what client support services are available, including whether a translator or interpreter is available if you do not speak English, or are Deaf or Hard of Hearing - To know what rules and regulations apply to your conduct - To be given information concerning diagnosis, recommended course of treatment, alternatives, risks, and prognosis, to guide in treatment decisions.
+In the case of prevention services, you have the right to be given information regarding the service being provided, expected outcome of that service and any risks related to participation in that service. - To refuse any treatment, except as otherwise provided by law - To be given full information regarding fees for services, available financial resources for your care, and an itemized bill upon request - To impartial access to services or accommodations, regardless of sex, gender identity, race, age, national origin, religion, sexual orientation, physical handicap, or resource of payment (Medicaid, CHIP, Medicare or inability to pay).
+If you believe you have been discriminated against in any way, please assist us in our commitment to providing impartial services by contacting the Director of Quality Management at (727) 524-4464 extension 1734. - To give consent or refusal to participate in experimental research - To express grievances regarding any violation of your rights, including abuse or neglect, as stated in Florida law, through the grievance procedure of Directions for Living.
 This information is provided during the orientation process and is posted in office reception areas.
-To express a violation of your rights, clients can also contact the Department of Children and Families at 813-337-5700 or Disability Rights Florida at 1-800-342-0823.
+In order to seek additional information or assistance or to file a service complaint, you can contact Central Florida Behavioral Health Network at 813-740-4811, DCF's Regional Office of Substance Abuse and Mental Health in our area at 941-554-1719.
+To express a violation of your rights, clients can also contact the Department of Children and Families at 850-487-1111 or Disability Rights Florida at 1-800-342-0823.
 To report abuse or neglect, contact the Florida Abuse Hot Line at 1-800-962-2873. - To receive services in a safe and healthy environment - To participate in the development and review of treatment/service and discharge planning - To seek and/or receive services from the provider of your choice